nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for PostGIS connection.

 Enter display name that will be visible in administrator interface.
 Do not confuse this name with a name of layers in a database.

-Fields :guilabel:`Keyname` и :guilabel:`Description` are not required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are not required.

 Switch from :guilabel:`Resource` to :guilabel:`PostGIS connection` tab.
 PostGIS connection tab is presented on :numref:`admin_layers_create_postgis_connection_db_logins`.

 Then enter PostGIS database connection parameters to connect data for display.